phunky-panda94/phunky-panda94.github.io/descriptions/memory-card.md

 The key challenges I had for this project were:

-- implementing the shuffling of images
+- implementing the shuffling and addition of images
 - implementing the score count and level change